Melios22/AI-Powered-Addins/README.md

 - **No response from API?** Ensure FastAPI backend is running
 - **Errors in translation?** Check API key configuration

-For more information, please check the `.log` files in the `backend` directory.
+For more information, please check the `.log` files in the `backend/config` directory.

 ## 📝 License  <a id="license"></a>
 This project is licensed under the **MIT License** – Free to use and modify.